Stuycs-K/final-project-3-huangp-shannonh/PRESENTATION.md

 Download this audio file if you want to follow along: [demo.mp3](./Audio/demo.mp3) (Thanks to Perry for this beautiful audio)

-[when demo, duplicate audio file for before and after]

 How to echo hide!
 1. Highlight the track that you want to split (double click it).